Biology (BIOL)

 BIOL 102L GENERAL BIOLOGY II LABORATORY1 Credit

-Laboratory experience in major animal, plant, fungal, protozoan, and algal groups along with their anatomy, and phylogeny.
+Laboratory experience in major animal, plant, fungal, and other eukaryotic groups along with their morphology, phylogeny, ecology, and importance.
+Most activities will involve microscope use, observations, drawings, and identification..

 Co-requisites: BIOL 102